-Some answering services bill second by second, but the industry standard is to bill in six-second increments.
-This means a call lasting one minute and one second would actually be billed as a one-minute and six-second phone call, appearing on the bill as "1.1 minutes."
-Some services bill in 12-second increments, and the highest in our review rounds up to the nearest minute.
+Some answering services bill second by second; the industry standard is to bill in 6-second increments.
+This means a call lasting 1 minute and 1 second would be billed as a 1-minute and 6-second phone call, appearing on the bill as "1.1 minutes."
+Some of the services we evaluated bill in 12-second increments, and the service with the highest billing increment rounded up to the nearest minute.

 Does this answering service bill in a 28-day cycle?